Florida–Georgia football rivalry: 1980

+1981

-Much like the previous year, the favored Georgia Bulldogs trailed the Florida Gators in the fourth quarter 21-20.
+Much like the previous year, the favored Georgia Bulldogs trailed the Florida Gators in the fourth quarter 21–20.
 Backed up on their own five yard line with eight minutes remaining in the fourth quarter, the Bulldogs methodically marched 95 yards on 17 plays, mostly on the ground.
 The drive culminated in three straight hand-offs to running back Herschel Walker in which he attempted to jump over the line into the endzone, finally succeeding on third down.
-Florida still had 2 minutes to score but turned over the ball on downs near midfield, and Georgia won 26–21 for the second year in a row.
+Florida still had two minutes to score but turned over the ball on downs near midfield, and Georgia won 26–21 for the second year in a row.

-1984: Bell to Nattiel
+1984

 After suffering several defeats to the Bulldogs with a conference championship at stake, coach Galen Hall's 1984 Florida Gators entered the contest undefeated in the SEC.
 The Gators dominated early, building a 17–0 lead by early in the second half.
 But the Bulldogs seemed to come alive in the third quarter, mounting a long drive; however, Georgia's drive died in the shadow of the Gators' goal line when they were stuffed on fourth down, checking the Bulldogs momentarily but pinning the Gators deep in their own territory.
 On the third play following the change of possession, Gators quarterback Kerwin Bell dropped back into his own end zone and lofted a long pass to streaking receiver Ricky Nattiel, who went 96 yards for a touchdown.
 The Bulldog momentum was snuffed out and the Gators went on to a convincing 27–0 victory, inspiring jubilant Florida fans to storm the field and tear down the goalposts after the final whistle.

-1985: 'Dogs upset No. 1 Gators
+1985

 The 1985 Florida Gators entered the contest on a roll: coming off an emotional win over the Auburn Tigers, undefeated, and ranked No. 1 in the nation for the first time in school history.
 This would not be a repeat of the 1984 game, however.
 As they had done so many times in the past, the Bulldogs spoiled Florida's season, defeating the Gators 24–3 with freshmen running backs Keith Henderson and Tim Worley both rushing for over 100 yards.
 After the game, jubilant Georgia fans stormed the field and tore down the goalposts.